simpleanalytics/fail-on-found-action/README.md

 # Fail on found action

-This action make your workflow fail when it finds a certain query in your files.
+This action makes your workflow fail when it finds a certain query in your files.

 ## Inputs